wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 &nbsp;

 The company's vision, "unlocking the unlimited potential of the human mind", was inspired by a rare brain infection that occurred to Ria's sister in 2016.
-After being continuously fighting for 6 months she passed away and that led Ria and the entire family in a state of trauma.
+After continuously fighting for 6 months she passed away which led Ria and the entire family in a state of trauma.
 Despite the trauma, Ria didn’t stop studying about the brain or the issue.
 She told me that she decided to start a Neurotech startup because she wanted to create a device for people who are bedridden to help the family understand what they want to say, and also because she thought that **Neurotech was important for curing unstable mental states such as trauma.**

 > When my sister was hospitalized, I went through mental trauma.
 I have been always a very high passionate individual, so accepting my weakness was overwhelming and stressful.
 So that's why I felt that counseling therapies or any other sort of treatments are very time-consuming.
 That's what I think happens in the world, like people are less mindful, less sensitive.
 That's where exactly neurotech comes into the picture in mine.